Jump$tart and CEE

 A budget helps people achieve their financial goals by allocating income to necessary and desired spending, saving, and philanthropy.
 Budget Game – Core Concept

 Consumer decisions are influenced by the price of products or services, the price of alternatives, the consumer’s budget and preferences, and potential impact on the environment, society, and economy.
-Lesson – Spending and Savings Plans
+Lesson – Achieve Financial Goals with a Spending Plan

 When purchasing a good that is expected to be used for a long time, consumers consider the product’s durability, maintenance costs, and various product features.
-Lesson – Spending and Savings Plans
+Lesson – Achieve Financial Goals with a Spending Plan

 Consumers may be influenced by how prices of goods and services are advertised, and whether prices are fixed or negotiable.
-Lesson – Pricing Strategies
+Lesson – How to Price Your Products & Services

 Consumers incur costs and realize benefits when searching for information related to the purchase of goods and services.
-Lesson – Researching Spending
+Lesson – How Do You Stop Impulse Purchases?

 Housing decisions depend on individual preferences, circumstances, and costs, and can impact personal satisfaction and financial well-being.
 Budget Game – Core Concept